micahweiss25/encrypted-chat/README.md

 Known Problems:
 - An random empheral port is used to register new peers.
 This could cause problems on networks with blocked ports.
 - does not handle if the host changes their port.
 Will cause a name conflict with the existing host:port if you try to register a new one.
+- if the peer you are reaching out to is not listing, it will error out.
+If this was a production app, that case would be handled instead of crashing and the app would be ran as a service so it is always listening.